Graph Coloring for Multi-Task Learning: Theoretical Analysis

 \section{Theoretical Analysis}

 We discuss some of the main guarantees behind SON-GOKU.
 For a very brief overview: (1) Updating groups of tasks whose gradients are mostly low-conflict (no internal edges) reduces the objective on average and still achieves the usual $1/\sqrt{T}$ convergence rate; (2) Over a refresh window, scheduling several group updates can beat one mixed update that uses all tasks at once; and (3) With a small number of recent gradient measurements per task (via EMA) and a margin separating conflicts, the estimated conflict graph matches the ideal one, giving a short schedule where every task is updated at least once every $\Delta+1$ steps ($\Delta$ is the maximum number of conflicts for any task).
-We provide expanded assumptions, definitions, proofs, reasoning, analysis, etc. in Appendix \ref{sec:exact_recovery}--\ref{app:baseline_rate}.
+We provide expanded assumptions, definitions, proofs, reasoning, analysis, etc. in Supp.
+Materials Sections B--I (\revisedRTwo{see also N}, \revisedRThree{\P--}\revisedRTwo{R}).